Courseiva

 umount /backup

-Refer to the exhibit.
 A server administrator is troubleshooting a failed backup job.
-Based on the logs and configuration files, what is the most likely cause of the error?
+The backup software configuration specifies a backup volume by its UUID, but the logs indicate that the specified volume cannot be found.
+What is the most likely cause of the error?

 Answer choices